 Sign Language is a very useful skill to teach your children.
 It is something I even started incorporating into our home by teaching all of our children baby sign language.
-If you are wanting to help your kids learn sign language, or if you are just wanting to learn it yourself, you must check out all these FREE resources!
+If you are wanting to help your kids learn sign language, or if you are just wanting to learn it yourself, you must check out all these free sign language printables and resources.

 Learning sign language is not only a benefit to students.
 Imagine the gift they can give those who rely on ASL for communication.
 Can you begin to think what life would be like if you were surrounded, every day, by people who could not communicate well with you?
 How would it make you feel?
 How frustrating would it be?

 By being able to communicate with ASL, your students can give a great gift to those who depend on it.
 They can communicate with deaf people in the language they are most comfortable with.
 They can cross the bridge of silence that tries to cut them off from the rest of society and show them by their actions that they care about them and they have value.

 There are some important facts about sign language that you might like to familiarize yourself with before you get started.

 Life Print has a completely free ASL resource called American Sign Language University.
 There are so many free sign language lessons.
 You can learn 100 basic signs, finger spelling and complete sign language lessons.

 There are sign language printables as well as video lessons.
 They have an awesome self study schedule that my son used to teach himself with the videos.

 ASL Rochelle has lots of free ASL courses and printable workbooks.
 There is an ASL Starter Kit, Learn ASL in 31 days, 5 Day ASL Grammar Challenge, ASL Foundations, and a Grammar Sentence Workbook.